 Site remediation and clean-up are cornerstones of the decommissioning project.
 We will perform extensive site characterization, based on historical data from Entergy and previous owners, as well as address any information gaps to ensure we identify and remediate all hazards according to state and federal regulations.
 This characterization and clean-up process will continue for the entirety of the project to meet those requirements to allow for partial site release (everything but the spent fuel pad) and site reuse.

 Like Entergy, we do not filter groundwater and will monitor it to understand the characteristics of legacy issues as well as ensure that there are no new leaks or spills.
 Before the site can be released to be repurposed, Holtec will need to comply with any federal and state environmental requirements.

 Fuel of all burnups are processed together for optimized loading, so higher burned fuel is neither loaded earlier nor later than any other fuel.

-Holtec, through Holtec Decommissioning International as the licensee and CDI as the general decommissioning contractor, has assumed responsibility to remediate the site to state and federal requirements.
+Holtec, through Holtec Decommissioning International as the licensee, has assumed responsibility to remediate the site to state and federal requirements.

 HDI is Licensed Operator for Indian Point

 Holtec Decommissioning International (HDI) is a wholly owned subsidiary of Holtec International headquartered at the Krishna P. Singh Technology Campus, Camden, NJ.
 HDI functions as the licensed operator for Holtec owned nuclear power plants.
-HDI provides the licensee oversight of Comprehensive Decommissioning International (CDI), Holtec and SNC-Lavalin’s jointly owned decommissioning general contractor.
+HDI provides licensee oversight of the decommissioning work that is performed.

 - Indian Point Emergency Planning Zone